ariesco/CafeInMaude/README.md

 Using the tool
 --------------

-1. In order to use the easiest way it to configure the **cafe2maude** script by editing the location of the Maude binary in the variable *MAUDE*.
+1. The easiest way to use CafeInMaude is to configure the **cafe2maude** script by editing the location of the Maude binary in the variable *MAUDE*.
 It is assumed that the Full Maude file is accessible in the folder where Maude is located or in the current folder.